Looking for amazing locations for glamping in Southern California? Come on in, we have you covered.

 Keough’s Hot Springs

 Take a step back in time at Keough’s Hot Springs.
 This wonderful hidden gem is located outside Bishop off scenic Hwy 395.
 The main draw here for visitors and locals alike are the hot spring pools.
-These pools were built in 1919 and are the same ones used today.
+Built in 1919, the pools are the same ones used today.
 The large pool is kept at 86-89 degrees in the summer and 90-92 in the winter, while the hot pool is kept at 104 degrees year round.
 Both of these get their water from an actual hot springs flowing from the ground that is fed into a spray system that looks like a waterfall in the larger pool, cooling as it comes down.
-The water is loaded with minerals which they say is great for the body.
+The water is loaded with minerals which is said to be great for the body.

 Apart from the pools, Keough’s Hot Springs is a perfect stop on a road trip along Hwy 395 or as it’s own destination.
 There is space for tent and RV camping as well as canvas tents available for those looking to spend some time here.
 Each tent cabin is equipped with a mini-fridge, heater, outdoor fire pit and of course beds with down comforters.
 This is definitely not a luxury destination and the reasonable prices reflect that.
 Note – during the Fall when leaves are changing colors, rooms are sold out quickly.